dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 1. Quick update on activity:
 1. DSC resource modules that have been released recently
+1. News recap
+1. Class Based DSC Resources
-1. Session related to DSC (TBC)
+1. "Reasons" in DSC Resources
+1. Compare-DscParameterState and JeaDsc
-1. Next Community Call (16th of December)
+1. Next Community Call (27th of January)
    1. Suggestions for talks are welcomed.